GioGioWasTaken/Linux-Machine/Brain/Cybersecurity/MAIN.md

       + sometimes, you renamed a variable the wrong way and you're misleading yourself
   * Make sure you trace everything to its root.

+# Do not make the exploit, before you verify that all its constraints are met! even if it feels like the most trivial of all constraints

+- Remember that missing `pop eax` case? don't make ROP chains before you verify that you control the registers you need to control!

 # Templates